zyfra/Prizm/README.md

 # Thanks to

+Our library is licensed under the terms of the Apache License v.
+2.0.

 This is a library for one of the best Angular frameworks.
 Thanks to [Angular team](https://github.com/angular)

 Our library are based on Taiga UI by Tinkoff.
 Thanks to [Taiga UI](https://github.com/tinkoff/taiga-ui)